Zilkib/BackendwithoutAuth/README.md

 Once you have set up the project and the server is running, you can use the PatientGenerator-client to generate random patient data and interact with the server.
 This is especially useful for testing the server's handling of different resources, such as creating, updating, and deleting patients.

-Ensure that you have appropriate authorization tokens to access the server's resources.
-Refer to the server's `README.md` for details on how to obtain and use the bearer tokens.
+Refer to the server's `README.md` for more details.

 ## Acknowledgment

-Special thanks to the [Hapi-FHIR](https://github.com/hapifhir/hapi-fhir-jpaserver-starter) community for providing the core server component that forms the foundation of our Klinisches Anwendungsprojekt.
-Their dedication to open-source excellence has been instrumental in advancing healthcare interoperability.
-We are grateful for their exceptional work and contributions.
+Special thanks to [aaron3636](https://github.com/aaron3636) and [GravityDarkLab](https://github.com/GravityDarkLab).

 ## License